wahid000786/MERN-Stack-Deployment-On-Kubernetes-Using-Kubeadm/README.md

 ## Project Description

 This project demonstrates Deploying a MERN (MongoDB, Express, React, Node.js) stack blog application on a Kubernetes cluster using Kubeadm.
-The application consists of three main components: the frontend, backend, and MongoDB database, each running in separate containers and pods.
+The application consists of three main components: the frontend, backend, and MongoDB database, each running on different pods.

 ## Project Structure